Economic and Social Statistics

 - Receive practical training of the skill of analyzing, designing and presenting the results of statistical and sociological research, using national and international statistics in practical tasks, writing analytical notes on a wide range of topics and substantiating research problems with the involvement of statistical information

 - The research questions and methods of statistics.
-Organization of state statistics in Russia and abroad.
+State statistics in Russia and abroad.
 Statistical databases.
+The usage of statistics in the analytical notes and reports.

 - Statistical observation.
 Census.